utdata/rwdir/07-graphics.Rmd

 Our next chart will be a line chart to show how the number of wells drilled has changed over time within each county.

 Again, it will help us to think about what we are after and then build our data frame to match.
 In this case, we want to plot the "number of wells" for each county, by year.
-That means we need columns for county, year and number of wells.
+That means we need a dataframe that has columns for county, year and the number of wells.
 To get that, we have to use group and summarize.

 Sometimes it helps to write out the steps of everything before you to do it.

 - Start with the `wells` data frame.
 - Filter to 2003 or later, because that's when the [system came online](http://www.twdb.texas.gov/groundwater/data/drillersdb.asp).
 - Group by the `county` and `year_drilled` fields.
-- Summarize to create a count the number of `wells_drilled`.
+- Summarize to create a count of the number of `wells_drilled`.
 - Set all of the above to a new data frame, `wells_county_year`.
 - Start a plot with the new data.
 - Set x (horizontal) to be year_drilled and y (vertical) to be wells_drilled, and color to be the county.